bpatrick4/physics/README.md

 terms:
 - time - number of seconds that pass during motion

-- position - physical spot on timeline
+- position - physical spot on timeline/axis

+- velocity - a change in position over time

 - acceleration - a change in velocity over time